 The region is divided into two departments: Bas-Rhin in the north, and Haut-Rhin in the south.
 Vineyards run north-south on the eastern slopes of the mountains at altitudes from 175 to 420 meters.
-There are approximately 156,201 hectares under vine.
-In 2017 the harvest produced 907,269 hectoliters, falling 16 percent from the previous year because of late-spring frosts that damaged vines in some areas.
+There are approximately 15,600 hectares under vine.
+In 2020, 127.5 million bottles (or 10.6 million cases) were produced in the region.
 About 90 percent of the AOC wine production is white, and it represents 18 percent of total still white wine production in France.

 What really sets Alsace apart from all other wine regions is its complex geology, the result of eons of turbulent history that combines marine and river deposits, numerous sedimentary layers, and the aftermath of periods of erosion.
 Researchers have mapped 13 distinct soil types—ranging from mineral-rich granite, limestone, and schist to volcanic and sandstone—from eight parent rocks.
 Each imparts its own character to the wines.

 Alsace’s appellation system is the only one in France that predominantly produces single-varietal wines—and labels them as such.
 Since 1972, Alsace law has required the wines to be bottled in the region of production, using the distinctive tall, flute-shaped bottle.